Europium: Eu(II) vs. Eu(III)

 Although usually trivalent, europium readily forms divalent compounds.
 This behavior is unusual for most lanthanides, which almost exclusively form compounds with an oxidation state of +3.
 The +2 state has an electron configuration 4f^{7} because the half-filled f-shell provides more stability.
 In terms of size and coordination number, europium(II) and barium(II) are similar.
 The sulfates of both barium and europium(II) are also highly insoluble in water.
 Divalent europium is a mild reducing agent, oxidizing in air to form Eu(III) compounds.
 In anaerobic, and particularly geothermal conditions, the divalent form is sufficiently stable that it tends to be incorporated into minerals of calcium and the other alkaline earths.
 This ion-exchange process is the basis of the "negative europium anomaly", the low europium content in many lanthanide minerals such as monazite, relative to the chondritic abundance.
-Bastnäsite tends to show less of a negative europium anomaly than does monazite, and hence is the major source of europium today.
+Bastnäsite tends to show less of a negative europium anomaly than monazite does, and hence is the major source of europium today.
 The development of easy methods to separate divalent europium from the other (trivalent) lanthanides made europium accessible even when present in low concentration, as it usually is.